Quiz for Postpartum Depression

 Current Life Stressors

-Health experts feel that women who are facing a number of difficult or challenging life situations are at greater risk of developing postpartum depression.
+Health experts feel that women who are facing difficult or challenging life situations are at a greater risk of developing postpartum depression.

-If you are currently pregnant, the following questions will help to assess your potential risk of developing postpartum depression.
+If you are currently pregnant, the following questions will help assess your risk of developing postpartum depression.

 - Was your pregnancy unplanned or unwanted?

 - Are you currently without family or social support?

 - Have you experienced a challenging life event in the past year such as a job loss, divorce, death of a friend or family member or bankruptcy?